FAIR Buyer Guidance

 • If you are still unsure which appraiser fits, use the FAIR match service to describe your situation and get routed.

 • What is the single most important question to ask an appraiser?
 Ask what the appraisal is for.
-The intended use determines valuation basis, report structure, and which appraiser specialty is required.
+Intended use determines value basis, report structure, and appraiser specialty.
 An appraiser who does not ask about intended use first is a red flag.

 • Do I need a USPAP-compliant appraiser?
 Not always by law, but USPAP compliance is the generally expected standard for any report reviewed by insurers, the IRS, courts, or professional organizations.
 It is the safest baseline for defensible appraisals.